This is a 200 Watt Solar Panel Wiring Diagram with a complete list of DIY parts needed and kits available.

-This sits between the solar charge controller and the battery cut off switch and another between the solar panel and the charge controller on the positive cable .
+This sits between the solar charge controller and the battery cut off switch.

-When wiring in series, the fuse between the solar panel and the solar charge controller should be 1.3 times the size of the lowest Optimum Operating Current of the panels in the array (see the back of the panel for their specification).
+The fuse between the solar panel and the solar charge controller should be 1.3 times the size of the Optimum Operating Current of the panel (see the back of the panel for its specification).

 The fuse between the solar charge controller and the battery, should be the same rating as the solar charge controller.

 2 x 1250 Amp Battery Cut Off Switches